akshayshedbalkar/cmake_skeleton/README.md

 - git hook to automatically insert (JIRA) ticket numbers in commit messages is installed
 - Dependency checks to ensure you have everything needed!
 - Testing ready: interface, static libs and macros to start testing immediately
+- Separate script for creating a test environment with catch2 and fff

 **Usage:**
 1) Essentially all you need to do is execute the script with a single argument, which is the project name `./create_cmake_project.sh <project_name>`.
 The project is now generated.
 You can now build or edit the project as you like.